-The date of the first complaint relates to an Instagram story that Ms Kearns posted on her Instagram feed on 4 May 2022 at 6pm.
-It is described as a video in her kitchen where a Thermomix appliance can be seen.
-Further, it appears that the word "gifted" appeared.
+The date of the complaint relates to an Instagram story that Ms Kearns posted on her Instagram feed on 17 May 2022 at 7pm.
+It is described as a video in her kitchen she is using a Thermomix appliance.

-The description of "gifted" isn't really correct.
 The TM6 formed part of payment to sponsor the Kobold.
 By the arrangement Ms Kearns either earned the TM6 or purchased by taking it in lieu of a cash sum by her promotion of the Kobold.